 Skip to content

-This guide explains how to use a Python script to automate common Git tasks: staging changes, committing, pushing, bumping version numbers, and updating a changelog.
-It is designed for technical users but assumes no prior experience with automation scripts.
+This guide explains how to use the git-helper tool to automate common Git tasks: staging changes, committing, pushing, bumping version numbers, and updating a changelog. git-helper is designed for technical users but is beginner-friendly and interactive.

 Features

-• Detect and List Changes: Shows changed and untracked files in your repository.
+• Detect and List Changes: Automatically shows changed and untracked files in your repository.

 • Interactive Staging: Lets you choose which files to add to the next commit.